Pharallah/pokemon-tracker/README.md

 - **Catch Wild Pokémon**: Encounter and attempt to catch wild Pokémon with a 70/30 chance of success.
 - **Battle Simulation**: Engage in simulated battles with a randomly generated Pokémon from the Wild using a random Pokémon from the Trainer's Pokémon roster.
 - **Suspenseful Catching Animation**: Experience a suspenseful animation when attempting to catch a wild Pokémon.
+- **Viewing the Pokédex**: Gotta catch em all!
+Track your progress by viewing all the Pokémon out in the wild to see which ones are already caught, by which Trainer, and which are yet to have been caught.

 ## Example Function